 For further enquiries, please contact the Choral department at 6602 4215/4241 or email firstname.lastname@example.org.

-Where and when do you rehearse?
+Where and when do we rehearse?

-What is the commitment involved?
+What is the expected commitment?

 May I join in for a rehearsal before I audition?